gabrieleiacono/refit-utime/README.md

 This project implements the U-Time architecture for detecting washing machine usage from household power consumption data.
 Using the REFIT dataset, we train a deep learning model to recognize washing machine operation patterns from aggregate electrical load measurements.

+> [!NOTE]
+> This is just a toy project I developed for personal use.
+This project is not actively
+> maintained and should not be used for production purposes or any critical applications.
+> Feel free to use it for inspiration or learning.

 ## Project Overview

 U-Time is a fully convolutional neural network architecture for time series segmentation, adapted for this project to detect when washing machines are operating based on overall household power consumption data.
 This is a non-intrusive load monitoring (NILM) application that can help analyze energy usage patterns.